google/gematria/README.md

 ### Platform Support

-We develop and test our code on Linux and x86-64.
-While we did not test it, we expect it to work also on other architectures that run TensorFlow with minimal changes.
+We develop and test our code on Linux and x86-64, and we test it on Mac OS X and ARM.
+While we did not test it, we expect it to work with minimal changes also on other architectures and platforms that run TensorFlow.

 ## Using the models